17.01.01 Only the Starter or in their absence the Assistant Starter or in the absence of both a deputy approved by the Stewards may start a race.

 17.12 If a horse is locked in the gate the Starter shall immediately notify the Stewards who shall order the horse scratched.

-17.13 If any horse of an entry or any horse grouped in the mutuel field leaves the starting gate in a valid start, all horses in the entry or mutuel field will be regarded as starters.
-In the case of a part of an entry or part of mutuel field which has become locked in the gate; such horse shall be considered a non-starter in regard to conditions for future races only.
+17.13 If any horse grouped in the mutuel field leaves the starting gate in a valid start, all horses in the mutuel field will be regarded as starters.
+In the case of a part of mutuel field which has become locked in the gate; such horse shall be considered a non-starter in regard to conditions for future races only.

 17.14 The following rules related to starting gate safety shall be followed: